wemakecoolthings/mcbe-worldeditor/README.md

 # This project is still under development so please read the available functions.
 You may encounter bugs with this behavior pack.

 In order to get started, give yourself a **blaze powder** with the **worldeditor** tag.
 Right clicking the blaze powder will activate it!
-Everything is kept within a behavior pack, no resources required!

 Current Features
 - Position Saving